gmencz/iconic-devs-exercise-1/README.md

 ## Technical description

+I've chosen a number of technologies which I'm most comfortable with or simply prefer over other current technologies available since the technologies requirements weren't too strict.

+### Back-end

-- `back` contains the back-end of the application and it's written in NodeJS using TypeScript and [ExpressJS](https://expressjs.com/) as the web framework.
+Source code is in the `back` folder and contains the back-end of the application.

-- `front` contains the front-end of the application and it's written in React using the [Remix](https://remix.run/) framework.
-The framework solves similar problems to the ones [Next.js](https://nextjs.org/) solves but I've been using it more recently and personally prefer it over Next which is why I chose it for this project.
+Technologies used:

+- NodeJS
+- TypeScript
+- ExpressJS
+- Jest
+- Eslint
+- Nodemon

+### Front-end

+Source code is in the `front` folder and contains the front-end of the application.

+Technologies used:

+- React
+- Remix (React framework)
+- Tailwind (CSS Framework)

 ## Local development.